How to negotiate student loan settlement

 What is a student loan settlement?

 Student loan settlement is when you settle your student loans for less than the amount you currently owe.
 If your loans are in default and you have a chunk of cash saved up, your lender might be willing to negotiate a settlement agreement with you.
-It’s a good idea if you’re behind on your debt and can pay off a good portion of it right away.
+It works best if you’re behind on your debt but can pay off a good portion of it right away.

 When can I settle my student loans?